 Bitcoineer’s customer service leaves some to be desired.
 We’re not necessarily saying that the service is bad, we’re saying that it is limited in terms of service hours and communication channels.

-Several competitors provide 24 hour service every weekday, some also provide support over the weekends, however, Bitcoineer only provides services within working hours on weekdays.
+Several competitors provide 24-hour service every weekday, some also provide support over the weekends, however, Bitcoineer customer support only provides services within working hours on weekdays.

-Furthermore, the bot only provides email support while several competitors provide email, phone, and live chat support.
+Furthermore, the bot only provides email support while several crypto trading platform competitors provide email, phone, and live chat support.

 Like all crypto trading robots, Bitcoineer claims to only partner with regulated brokers that have strong reputations.
 The bot says that its partners are usually regulated by the Cyprus Securities Exchange Commission (CySEC) and are generally suitable.

 Unfortunately, we could not vet every broker because the bot partners with various companies spread across the world.
 Some brokers aren’t available to use because of our location.

 Nonetheless, the ones we came across were legitimate and regulated.
 We advise that you research your choices before creating an account with any broker.